-We are situated right on the edge of the large World Heritage region Laponia, including the Stora Sjöfallet, Sarek, Padjelanta, Muddus national parks and Sjaunja and Sör-Stubba nature reserves.
-This region has received its world heritage status not only because of its wonderful natural beauty but also because of the ancient Sami culture that lives on today in the area.
+We are just on the outskirts of the huge World Heritage site Laponia, which includes the national parks Stora Sjöfallet, Sarek, Padjelanta, Muddus and nature reserves Sjaunja and Sör-Stubba.
+It is not just because of its incredible natural beauty that this area has been declared a World Heritage site, but also due to the long-standing Sámi culture that still thrives in the area.

 Are you more than 10 people planning a conference, family reunion, school trip or perhaps a training camp for the sports team?
 Complete the form and your request will be sent to your selected accommodation, which will get back to you with a quotation to suit your group!REQUEST QUOTATION